 - 6. Safely transport the punch to the press brake and rest it on the extended portion of the lower die, aligning the tongue of the punch with the ram groove. - 7.
 Slide the punch into the punch clamp groove aligning the ends of the punch and lower dies. - 8.
-Adjust the ram bottom position to make the dies "kiss," forcing the punch to fully engage in the punch clamp groove. - 9.
+Adjust the ram bottom position until the dies "touch," forcing the punch to fully engage in the punch clamp groove. - 9.
 Tighten the punch clamps and the die rail set screws, securing the dies in the press brake. - 10.
 Return the ram to the up position.